Rehan-Ahmad/MultimodalDiarization/README.md

 # MultimodalDiarization
-Multimodal speaker diarization using pre-trained audio-visual synchronization model
+Multimodal speaker diarization using a pre-trained audio-visual synchronization model

 ## Requirements:
 - SyncNet's pre-trained model is required which can be downloaded from https://github.com/joonson/syncnet_python.
 Required python files from SyncNet project is already uploaded in this repository.